argoproj/argo-cd/docs/operator-manual/applicationset/Controlling-Resource-Modification.md

 ### Policy - `create-update`: Prevent ApplicationSet controller from deleting Applications

 To allow the ApplicationSet controller to create or modify `Application` resources, but prevent Applications from being deleted, add the following parameter to the ApplicationSet controller `Deployment`:

+**WARNING**: "*deletion*" indicates the case as the result of comparing generated Application between before and after, there are Applications which no longer exist.
+It doesn't indicate the case Applications are deleted according to ownerReferences to ApplicationSet.
+See [How to prevent Application controller from deleting Applications when deleting ApplicationSet](#how-to-prevent-application-controller-from-deleting-applications-when-deleting-applicationset)

 ```
 --policy create-update
 ```